gutsy-robot/lane_detection_segnet/Readme.md

 ![Alt text](concept.jpg)

-This is the link to a demonstration video: https://www.youtube.com/watch?v=zAfO1xEGN_I
+This is the link to a demonstration [I'm an inline-style link with title](https://www.youtube.com/watch?v=zAfO1xEGN_I  "video")